-You will have additional opportunities to change your Dependent enrollment during the annual Open Enrollment Period or if you experience a change in family status or other special enrollment qualifying event.
+You will have additional opportunities to change your Dependent enrollment during the annual Open Enrollment Period or if you experience a change in family status or another special enrollment qualifying event.

 Time Limit for First COBRA Premium Payment

 Your first COBRA premium payment is due on the first day of the month immediately following the date on which your Earned Eligibility terminates.
-You are encouraged to submit your first payment with your Enrollment Form.
+You are encouraged to submit your first payment when you enroll in COBRA.
 However, you have 45 days from the last day of your 60-day enrollment period to make the payment.
 Coverage will not be granted and Claims will not be considered for payment until your premium is received.

 Additionally, coverage will not be verified to any Hospital or Physician before your premium payment is received and processed, and Providers will be advised that you are still in your COBRA enrollment or grace period.